Suvetha20/YOUTUBE-DATA-HARVESTING-AND-WAREHOUSING/README.md

 YouTube API: Google API is used to retrieve channel and video data from YouTube.
 SQL (MySQL): A relational database used as a data warehouse for storing migrated YouTube data.

-TOOLS AND LIBRARIES USED:
-This project requires the following components:
+TOOLS AND LIBRARIES USED:This project requires the following components:

 PYTHON: Python is a powerful programming language renowned for being easy to learn and understand.
 Python is the primary language employed in this project for the development of the complete application, including data retrieval, processing, analysis.